Turn of the Cards: Background and recording

 For Turn of the Cards, Renaissance again made use of De Lane Lea Studios and co-producer/engineer Dick Plant.
-Richard Gottehrer, co-founder of Renaissance's new American record label Sire Records, is also credited as co-producer of the album, but according to drummer Terry Sullivan, Gottehrer never set foot inside De Lane Lea Studios and his sole involvement with the album was collaborating on the final remix of "Things I Don't Understand", which was done at Record Plant Studios in the U.S. "Things I Don't Understand" was a problematic track from the beginning.
-During the first take the band went into a spontaneous instrumental jam that they were all very pleased with, but after returning from a break they found that the tape op had accidentally erased the entire recording.
-The producers did numerous mixes of the song in a struggle to find a sound that everyone could be satisfied with.
+Richard Gottehrer, co-founder of Renaissance's new American record label Sire Records, is also credited as co-producer of the album, but according to drummer Terry Sullivan, Gottehrer never set foot inside De Lane Lea Studios and his sole involvement with the album was collaborating on the final remix of "Things I Don't Understand", which was done at Record Plant Studios in the U.S.

+"Running Hard" quotes a melodic phrase first used in "Mr. Pine" from the Illusion album, as well as the piece "Litanies" by French composer Jehan Alain, both at keyboardist John Tout's suggestion.

+In 1993, Betty Thatcher said that "I Think Of You" means that “you can love everybody, in every way, even the unlovable...”

 "Things I Don't Understand" was founder member Jim McCarty's last released contribution to the band.
 However, it was an old Renaissance song; bassist/vocalist Jon Camp said that when he joined Renaissance back in 1972, it was already a part of the band's set list.
 Prologue was the last time McCarty actively wrote songs for Renaissance, rather than simply allowing them to use material he had already written.

+"Things I Don't Understand" was a problematic track from the beginning.
+During the first take the band went into a spontaneous instrumental jam that they were all very pleased with, but after returning from a break they found that the tape op had accidentally erased the entire recording.
+The producers did numerous mixes of the song in a struggle to find a sound that everyone could be satisfied with.